Norville, QLD

 Where is Norville?

-Norville is a suburb of Queensland, Australia.
+Norville is a suburb of Queensland, Australia, in the Bundaberg local government area.

 What is the population of Norville?